 A-402: Time Limit Tiers: 12-, 24-, and 36-Month State Time Limits

-The state has a time limit of 12, 24 or 36 months, based on an individual’s education, functional literacy level and work experience.
+The state has a time limit of 12, 24, or 36 months, based on an individual’s education, functional educational level and work experience.
 HHSC determines an individual’s state time limit.
 State time limits apply only to adult TANF recipients who are mandatory or who are exempt and voluntarily participate in Choices.
 When a TANF recipient’s state time limits expire, the state imposes a five-year freeze-out for the adult; benefits for the children, however, continue.

 There are three-time limits, known as tiers.
 Tiers, with their corresponding state time limits, are defined as follows: